1. Criteria for MBC Provisional Approval

 - A variety should progress to Full Approval within two years of commercial trials.
 Any variety failing to gain Full Approval within two years will be removed from the List.

-- The Malting Barley Committee may consider for Provisional and Full Approval varieties with special qualities providing that they demonstrate satisfactory (but not necessarily the best) malting and brewing/distilling performance in all respects.
+- The Malting Barley Committee may consider for Provisional and Full Recommendation, varieties with special qualities providing that they demonstrate satisfactory (but not necessarily the best) malting and brewing/distilling performance in all respects.

 - The Malting Barley Committee may use its absolute discretion with regard to awarding of Approval, which might under circumstances override the above criteria.

-- Varieties may be removed from the List of MBC Approved or Provisionally Approved Varieties when, at the discretion of the Malting Barley Committee, the Approved or Provisionally Approved variety no longer warrants promotion by the industry.
+- Varieties may be removed from the MBC Approved List when, at the discretion of the Malting Barley Committee, the Approved or Provisionally Approved variety no longer warrants promotion by the industry.
+Equally, varieties may be removed from the special use category whilst provisionally recommended or fully recommended.

 - Criteria for removal may include insufficient commercial scale trials, poor or outclassed performance, low purchases or lack of seed availability.